hoelzro/linotify/README.md

 require.
 Constants are named after their counterparts in the C header file (for example: `inotify.IN_ACCESS`).

-The only function to be found in the inotify table is `init`, which takes no arguments and returns an inotify handle.
+The only function to be found in the inotify table is `init`, which returns an inotify handle.

+`init` can optionally take a single argument, a boolean value to specify whether to run in non-blocking mode.

 Inotify handles have a variety of methods: